Badredine Bouanani

-Badredine Bouanani (born 8 December 2004) is a professional footballer who plays as a right-winger for Bundesliga club VfB Stuttgart.
+Badredine Bouanani (born 8 December 2004) is a professional footballer who plays as a right-winger for Scottish Premiership club Rangers, on loan from Bundesliga club VfB Stuttgart.
 Born in France, he plays for the Algeria national team.

 Club career

 Born in Lille, France, Bouanani started his career with local side US Ronchin before joining Lille in 2011.
 Having progressed through the youth ranks, he was named by English newspaper The Guardian as one of the best players born in 2004 worldwide in October 2021.
 During his time with Lille, he was seen as the best player to come through their academy since Eden Hazard.

 In April 2022, it was rumoured that Bouanani would sign for Nice when his contract with Lille expired.
 In July of the same year, he made the switch to Nice.
 On 31 January 2024, Bouanani signed for Lorient until the end of the season.

 On 31 August 2025, Bouanani signed a five-year-contract with VfB Stuttgart.

+On 3 September 2026, Bouanani signed for Scottish club Rangers on loan with an option to buy.